-Students who are attending classes or activities on campus, or who are living in USA Housing, are required to report positive COVID-19 tests to the University for followup contact tracing.
+Students who are attending classes or activities on campus, or who are living in USA Housing, are required to report positive COVID-19 tests to the University for monitoring by the COVID-19 Team.

-Any resident student, or any student present on campus for classes or activities, who tests positive for COVID-19, is required to immediately send an email to email@example.com so that contract tracing processes can be initiated.
-The email should include the student's name, student’s JAG number, student’s phone number, date of positive COVID-19 test, and any additional relevant information.
-The student will receive a reply email confirming email receipt from firstname.lastname@example.org.
+Any resident student, or any student present on campus for classes or activities, who tests positive for COVID-19, is required to immediately send an email to firstname.lastname@example.org so that the COVID-19 protocol processes can be initiated.
+The email should include the student's name, the student’s JAG number, the student’s phone number, the date of the positive COVID-19 test, and any additional relevant information.
+The student will receive a reply email confirming email receipt from email@example.com.

-If the student receives the reply email, it serves as confirmation that the contact tracing staff has been notified and USA’s contact tracing protocol will be initiated.
+If the student receives the reply email, it serves as confirmation that the COVID-19 staff has been notified and USA’s COVID-19 protocol will be initiated.
 If the student does not receive a confirmation reply email within 24 hours, they should call the Student Health Center at (251) 460-7151 and provide their information.